Skip to content

 Watch a 1-minute introductory video

-Based on the tragic impact addiction continues to have, decade after decade, it has become clear that we need to do something different than what we have been doing.
+Based on the tragic impact behavioral health issues continue to have, decade after decade, it has become clear that we need to do something different than what we have been doing.
 Prevention is the answer, and it is neither a fad nor a gimmick.
-It is the next generation of addiction treatment!
+It is the next generation of wellness treatment!

 The Role of Prevention

 Addiction is one of the world’s toughest problems, but evidence shows prevention can work.
-It does not replace recovery, because that is important work that has saved and improved millions of people’s lives.
+The same is true for other behavioral health issues.
+Prevention does not replace recovery, because that is important work that has saved and improved millions of people’s lives.
 But reaching people earlier in the addiction cycle can help even more.

-STEPS Ministries is uniquely focused on the prevention of addiction.
-The many people I’ve talked to agree it makes sense to help avoid the pain of substance abuse rather than waiting until someone crashes and burns to offer them treatment.
+STEPS is uniquely focused on prevention by helping people improve their lives.
+Many agree that it makes sense to help avoid the pain of substance abuse and other issues rather than waiting until someone crashes and burns to offer them treatment.

 “An ounce of prevention is worth a pound of cure.”
 (Benjamin Franklin)